-To mark Deaf Awareness Week, we reveal some great outdoor games for your deaf children to help improve balance and gross motor skills
+We explore some great outdoor and inclusive games for your deaf children to help improve balance and gross motor skills

 Deaf children have the potential to attain and achieve the same as any other child, given the right level of support.
 Most teaching and learning, all the way through the stages from EYFS, KS1 to KS2, takes place through the main senses of sight and sound.

 This presents deaf children with particular challenges.
 Just as no two children are the same, there is a considerable variation in the levels and types of childhood deafness.

 Children who are deaf may have a permanent mild, moderate, severe or profound hearing loss in one or both ears, or a temporary loss of hearing such as glue ear.

 They have a diverse range of needs, including the amount and type of learning support that they need, an understanding of the ways in which they prefer to communicate, and the type of hearing technology they use, if any.

 Whatever the level of deafness, it is essential that deaf children have access to and opportunities for outdoor play and activities for the same reasons that children with full hearing need to get moving outside.

 Regular physical activity and physical fitness are especially important in maintaining the health and well-being of children of all ages and all abilities.